 You can throw the disc with many different ways, but typically there are 9 different shots you can make.
 Think of them like a 3×3 grid.
 Danny from Physics of Flight on YouTube does an excellent job of describing these shots in the YouTube video below, so watch that to get a great explanation.
 Understanding the different kinds of shots you can throw will open up how you see the course.
 New lines will appear as you visualize the flight path of the disc.
 Did you know you could spike hyzer over those trees to the right to drop into the circle?

-There are two primary terms that going to need to know asap: hyzer and annhyzer.
+There are two primary disc golf terms that going to need to know asap: hyzer and annhyzer.
 Both are used to describe the angle of the disc on release.

 Hyzer – Hyzer is released with the disc angled downward.
-For a right handed back hand (RHBH) throw (what you see most of the time unless you’re a lefty), the disc gets released with some level of it sloped downward opposite the body on release.
+For a right handed back hand (RHBH) throw (what you see most of the time unless you’re a lefty), the disc gets released with it sloped downward opposite the body on release.
 The flight of the disc is going with the eventual fade of the disc (unless it’s understable and you’re going for a hyzer flip).

-Anhyzer – An anhyzer shot is the opposite.
-The disc is sloped downward towards the body (on a right handed back hand throw).
+Anhyzer – Anhyzer is the opposite.
+The disc is released with the angle upward.
 This causes the disc to somewhat fight the fade at the end.
 In result you can make a disc essentially dogleg to the right.
-Depending on the disc you throw and the amount of fade the disc will either continue to the right, or fade at the end of flight to the left.
-One of my favorite discs to throw for this is a Innova Roc3.
+Depending on the disc you throw and the amount of fade the disc will either continue to the right, or fade at the end of flight to the left, giving you a little more distance as the disc can take longer to initiate fade.

-On some occasions you may modify.
-For example, an anhyzer shot may start off to the side of the tee to get a better release angle.
+On some occasions you may modify your footwork.
+For example, an anhyzer shot, or roller may start off to the side of the tee to get a better release angle.

 Keep Score and Don’t Cheat